dockstore/dockstore-ui/app/docs/getting-started.md

 ## Describe Your Tool

-Now that you have a git repository that includes a `Dockerfile`, you have tested it, and are satisfied your tool works in Docker, the next step is to create a [CWL tool definition file](http://common-workflow-language.github.io/).
+Now that you have a git repository that includes a `Dockerfile`, you have tested it, and are satisfied that your tool works in Docker, the next step is to create a [CWL tool definition file](http://common-workflow-language.github.io/).
 This YAML file describes the inputs, outputs, and Docker image dependencies for your tool.

 It is recommended that you have the following minimum fields: